 The Many Canvas Mural Project is a great way for kids, youth, and adults to express their faith while sharing in community, even in the midst of a pandemic.

 A Many Canvas Mural is exactly what it sounds like.
 It's a mural made of many canvases.
 What ties all the canvases together is scripture.
-Your church gets to make a beautiful mural while its members have the chance to share their artistic gifts.
+Your church gets to make a beautiful mural while its people have the chance to share their artistic gifts.
 The mural consists of 20-24 individual 9x12" canvases that, when combined, display the words you have chosen.

 This guide will help you get started by choosing a text, create instructions, recommend some art styles, and even set up an online sign up page.
 It's up to you to set up this project for your congregation and to provide canvases for your artists.

 First, you will need to choose the Scripture passage for your mural.
 You might also want to choose a song or quote from a theologian.
 We recommend either Jesus’ Great Commandment or Paul's Fruits of the Spirit.
 Lyrics to favorite hymns are also a good choice.
 The words you choose must be broken up and assigned to different canvases.
 Here are a few examples of how to do that:

 Here are some more sample texts including "I Have A Dream" and Silent Night: